-I’ve been to two, and I actually liked the one that I found tucked into a corner up the street from the Blue Mosque better than the more expensive one at the Hagia Sofia.
+I’ve been to two, and I actually liked the one that I found tucked into a corner up the street from the Blue Mosque better than the more expensive one at the Hagia Sophia.

-2. Rooftop bars in Beyoğlu area
+2. Rooftop Bars in Beyoğlu Area

 It’s a fun place to go out for the evening.
 Just don’t forget to look up, the rooftop bars are almost elusive, until you realize they exist, and then you realize they are everywhere.

-3. Ferry across the Bosphorus to Asia
+3. Ferry Across the Bosphorus to Asia

-A popular way to get to Asia is by ferry.
+A popular way to get to the Asian side of Istanbul is by ferry across the strait.
 It’s a cheap way to see Istanbul from the water.
 You can get these ferries at the main bridge in Eminönü.

 Tip: You may be asked if you want tea on the boat on the way to Asia, just keep in mind it’s not complimentary, as it may seem.

-Worth it for the sunset over the city and the views of the bridges and mosques at night.
+Worth it to see the sunset over the city and the views of the bridges and mosques lit up at night.
 This is a unique experience, and we all like a good excuse to be “on a boat.”

 5. Blue Mosque

-Keep in mind, there is a dress code to enter the Blue Mosque.
-Ladies, you will need to cover your head and shoulders and legs.
+Ladies, your head, shoulders, and legs need to be covered.
 My advice is to bring a scarf that you can wrap over yourself.
 If you don’t have one, you can borrow one when you get there, as well as a wrap for your legs.

 Men, if you wear shorts, you’ll also need to borrow a wrap for your legs, but you don’t need to cover your head.

-6. Hagia Sofia
+6. Hagia Sophia Grand Mosque

 I think this is also a must.
 The inside is beautiful, and a trip to Istanbul simply wouldn’t be complete without going inside.

-7. The Underground Cistern
+7. The Basilica Cistern

 Straight out of a movie (actually several movies, and ahem, the Dan Brown book mentioned above), this place has to be seen to be understood.